-Always a popular choice for its small classes, friendly atmosphere and exceptional music, HCS has recently leapfrogged ahead via skilful deployment of technology and new teaching strategies.
+Always a popular choice for its small classes, friendly atmosphere and exceptional music, HCS has recently leapfrogged ahead via skillful deployment of technology and new teaching strategies.
 Building on strong academic and pastoral foundations, visionary leadership means this historic school is set fair to provide a future-facing academic and creative education to many more generations of Herefordshire (and international) families.

 Why read our school review?